go-delve/delve/Documentation/cli/starlark.md

 default_load_config() | Returns the current default load configuration
 <!-- END MAPPING TABLE -->

+In addition to these built-ins, the [time](https://pkg.go.dev/go.starlark.net/lib/time#pkg-variables) library from the starlark-go project is also available to scripts.

 ## Should I use raw_command or dlv_command?

 There are two ways to resume the execution of the target program: